IgniteUI/igniteui-angularjs/README.md

 ## Markup Initialization

 ### Custom tags
-Each control implements a custom tag directive where the tag name is formed by splitting each capital letter in the control name with the `-` symbol (This naming convention follows the standard Angular normalization process).
+Each control implements a custom tag directive where the tag name is formed by splitting each capital letter in the control name with the `-` symbol (This naming convention follows the standard AngularJS normalization process).

 **Note**: It is recommended to use closing tags (`</ig-combo>`) over the self-closing tags (`<ig-combo/>`), because the latter are known to make issues on some browsers (depending on the used document mode).